-In addition to being a lovely person, a dear friend, and one of the most meaningful keepsakes from my own 20+ years in the music business, Faith Newman is a veritable encyclopedia of soul music history.
-Indeed, the Philadelphia native’s career as an A&R person and music publishing executive is the emodiment of her lifelong passion for R&B music in all its iterations.
+In addition to being a lovely person, a dear friend, and one of the most meaningful keepsakes from my own twenty plus years in the music business, Faith Newman is a veritable encyclopedia of soul music history.
+The Philadelphia native’s career as an A&R person and music publishing executive is the logical extension of her lifelong passion for R&B music in all its iterations.
 As part of the original Def Jam Records team, Faith not only bore witness to but helped shape the emerging genre of hip hop.
-Later, she signed Nas at Columbia Records and now, in her role as music publisher at Resevoir Music, she has signed and developed 2 Chainz, one of the biggest rap artists in the country.
+Later, she signed Nas at Columbia Records and now, in her role as music publisher at Resevoir Music, she has signed and developed 2 Chainz, one of the biggest rap artists in the country, as well as taking publishing stewardship for Al Green’s legendary producer/writer Willie Mitchell among an increasing number of classic soul catalogues.

 But in her heart of hearts, Faith will always be the girl who grew up steeped in the culture of Philadelphia Soul: Gamble and Huff, McFadden & Whitehead, Thom Bell, Patti Labelle, the O’Jays, Harold Melvin, Salsoul, Eddie Kendricks and, of course, Teddy Pendergrass.
 These artists and writers, among many others, created the soundtrack of her life and informed her sensibility.
 In her present role at Resevoir, she has just acquired the Philly Groove catalgoue, a little known but incredibly dynamic precursor to the Philadelphia International Records songs known the world over.
 This signing represents the culmination her lifelong interests as well as an exciting opportunity to introduce young people and the unitiated to the unbridled exuberance of classic soul, Philadelphia style.